-Air Conditioning Consultants Who Understand Your Requirements
+Air Conditioning Consultants in Coventry

 Air conditioning consultancy services from Chillaire can be as simple as quick advice over the telephone, by email or post.
 However, in most cases our air conditioning experts will undertake a full consultation in person.
 This gives us the opportunity to discuss, assess and fully understand your requirements, whether this is simply for air conditioning advice or the design, planning and installation of heating, ventilation, humidification or any other related products or services.
 Our air conditioning consultants can advise you on the best solution for you, forwarding you a written proposal with all relevant brochures and equipment data sheets.